 - Have graduated from law school between May 2004 and May 2009;

 - Have demonstrated a passionate commitment to public interest law throughout their career and be employed at a nonprofit organization, government entity, or law firm whose mission supports and furthers the causes for which David Carliner stood; and

 - Receive an annual salary of $110,000 or less.

 Applicants will be evaluated on the extent to which their accomplishments exemplify David Carliner’s passionate commitment to one or more of the causes for which he worked: civil rights in a broad sense, civil liberties, international human rights and immigrants’ rights.
-Successful applicants will have pursued these causes with unwavering determination, creativity and effectiveness and be dedicated to working in the public interest throughout their careers.
+Successful applicants will have pursued one or more of these causes with unwavering determination, creativity and effectiveness.
+Additionally, successful applicants will have demonstrated their intent to work in the public interest field throughout their careers